MKDLAMINI/alx-system_engineering-devops/0x1B-web_stack_debugging_4/README.md

-write a script that fixes nginx so that all HTTP requests pass
+write a script that fixes nginx so that all HTTP requests pass without fail